bianpiovano/ProjectSelenium/README.md

-# Selenium
+# ProjectSelenium
-Registrarse - Loguearse - Buscar un producto
+Register - Login - Search for a product.